lloydkevin/hugo-wd/content/post/2009-01-10-web-development-20-carnival-12-26-200.md

   - General

 ---
 Welcome to the December 26, 2008 edition of Web Development 2.0.
-(Yeah, I know I&#8217;m a bit late, but it was Christmas 🙂 )
+(Yeah, I know I'm a bit late, but it was Christmas 🙂 )

 <!-- Carnival Submission -->

 **Fiona King** presents [10 Best Ruby/RoR Web Hosts Compared ?
 2009][1] posted at [WHDb][2].

 ## general